future-wd/hugo-responsive-images/readme.md

 ## Prerequisites

-- You must install the latest GoLang (minimum 1.12).
+- The latest GoLang (minimum 1.12).
 See <https://golang.org/dl/>.
-- You must have a VCS client e.g. git.
+- The lates git for downloading the module.
 See <https://git-scm.com/downloads/>.
 - Install the latest hugo (at least 0.83.0)
 - You hugo project must be initialized for hugo modules e.g. `hugo mod init github.com/username/project` in the root of your project.
 - Update your modules with `hugo mod get -u`